djformby/GRFICS/README.md

 1. Download and install the latest version of VirtualBox from https://www.virtualbox.org/wiki/Downloads

-2. Create a host-only interface in VirtualBox (https://www.virtualbox.org/manual/ch06.html#network_hostonly)
+2. Create a host-only interface in VirtualBox with IP address 192.168.95.1 and 255.255.255.0 netmask (https://www.virtualbox.org/manual/ch06.html#network_hostonly)

 3. Download an image for both the desktop and server versions of 64-bit Ubuntu 16.04 from http://releases.ubuntu.com/16.04/